misinformed

 Seriously, folks.
 Vice President-Elect JD Vance has said the new administration plans to deport “at least” 1 million “illegals” a year, which would be fewer than many expected, but still, how about it, Latino Trump-supporting brothers (and sisters): are there 4 million “real criminals” in your midst, in your communities?

-Frankly, back in the good old days when the GOP used to lecture us about “common sense,” we wouldn’t even need to roll this data out; we’d just have to pose one unanswerable question: “why in the heck would anyone who risked everything to get in to our country do the one thing guaranteed to get them kicked out again?”
+Frankly, back in the good old days when the GOP used to lecture us about “common sense,” we wouldn’t even need to roll this data out; we’d just have to pose one rhetorical question: “why in the heck would anyone who risked everything to get in to our country do the one thing guaranteed to get them kicked out again?”

-If not the Latinos, perhaps it will be Trump’s most fervent supporters, rural evangelistas, who will next bear the cross on his behalf as his chosen lambs of God.7 As Ronald Brownstein writes in The Atlantic:
+If not the Latinos, perhaps it will be Trump’s most fervent supporters, the rural evangelistas, who will next bear the cross on his behalf as his chosen lambs of God.7 As Ronald Brownstein writes in The Atlantic:

 Agricultural producers could face worse losses than any other economic sector from Trump’s plans to impose sweeping tariffs on imports and to undertake what he frequently has called “the largest domestic deportation operation” of undocumented immigrants “in American history.”
 Hospitals and other health providers in rural areas could face the greatest strain from proposals Trump has embraced to slash spending on Medicaid, which provides coverage to a greater share of adults in smaller communities than in large metropolitan areas.
 And small-town public schools would likely be destabilized even more than urban school districts if Trump succeeds in his pledge to expand “school choice” by providing parents with vouchers to send their kids to private schools.

-The image on the left is, of course, one of the stimulus checks we all received to help us through the economic consequences of the COVID crisis.
-The Trump administration was responsible for making that crisis worse in this country than anywhere in the world, despite the fact that we were considered the most prepared in the world to deal with it, with the world’s leading scientific journal declaring that what Trump did (and didn’t) represented “not just ineptitude, but sabotage.”
-In light of this, new definitions of chutzpah would seem to be required to account for the fact that Trump, after causing the crisis, and resisting the creation of a stimulus program to deal with the problem he created until it became clear Congress had enough votes to override his veto, insisted — for the first time in American history — that his name and signature be on every check, delaying when we all received it, along with a letter taking credit for the measure — your tax dollars at work — wrapped around every check.
+In light of this, new definitions of chutzpah would seem to be required to account for the fact that Trump, after causing the crisis, and resisting the creation of a stimulus program to deal with the problem he created–until it became clear Congress had enough votes to override his veto, insisted — for the first time in American history — that his name and signature be on every check, delaying when we all received it, along with a letter taking credit for the measure — your tax dollars at work — wrapped around every check.

 But that’s not the political malpractice of which we speak.
 No, that’s represented by the sign on the right — and another set of checks.
-When Joe Biden came into office he found the six-time bankrupt had left him — like his investors, six times, every time — holding a bag full of economic disaster that required another stimulus, the American Rescue Plan.
+When Joe Biden came into office he found the six-time bankrupt had left him — just like his investors, every time — holding a bag full of economic disaster that required another stimulus, the American Rescue Plan.
 Biden took great pride in announcing that he would not be “playing politics” by signing the checks, ensuring he only got credit for the inflation they allegedly caused (but actually didn’t).

-Then Biden ended Trump’s four years of “infrastructure week” vaporware by cutting through decades of partisan bickering (as “crumbling” increasingly became the word’s semantic shadow) to get a $1.2 trillion infrastructure bill through Congress.
+Then Biden ended Trump’s four years of “infrastructure week” vaporware by cutting through decades of partisan bickering (as “crumbling” increasingly became the i word’s semantic shadow) to get a $1.2 trillion infrastructure bill through Congress.
 But the significance of the deal was apparently dwarfed in importance, as far as Biden was concerned, by the fact that he was able to get some Republicans to vote for the bill and prove that yes, he could too “work across the aisle.”9 Thus when the inevitable signs that accompany such projects were created, there was no mention of Biden or Kamala Harris (who was instrumental in the effort) or the Democratic Congress on them (no, no, that would be “playing politics”).

-Still the ferocious and often ridiculous dunking by the media on the Harris campaign is a sure ‘tell’ they know who really fell down on the job, and lest you find any of the above mean-spirited towards the misinformed, let us add this: After the New York City results came in, Rep. Alexandria Ocasio-Cortez (D-NY) was startled to learn how many of her constituents had to have cast their ballots both for her and for Trump, two politicians who could not possibly be more different.
+All that said, the ferocious and often ridiculous dunking by the media on the Harris campaign is a sure ‘tell’ they know who really fell down on the job, and lest you find any of the above mean-spirited towards the misinformed, let us add this: After the New York City results came in, Rep. Alexandria Ocasio-Cortez (D-NY) was startled to learn how many of her constituents had to have cast their ballots both for her and for Trump, two politicians who could not possibly be more different.
 So she decided — making clear that “this is not a place of judgment.
 I’m not going to put your stuff on blast or anything like that, or dunk on it.
 That’s genuinely not the intent.
 I want to learn from you I want to hear what you were thinking” — to find out why.

 People need to understand that there are people, millions of people in this country, and I was one of them, where you are working two, three shifts a day to try to make ends meet.
 You’re not reading the newspaper every morning with a cup of coffee…